 4. DISCUSSION

-Based on initial findings, the efficacy of novel pesticides that specifically target the resistant populations of this moth has been shown successful (Venkateswarlu et al. 2005).
-The present study about testing the insecticides in lab condition, we found that Nitro 505 EC (Cypermethrin+ Chlorpyrifos) and Virtako 40 WG (Thiamethoxam + Chlorantraniliprole) were most effective insecticides against the larval stage of Spodoptera litura after different hours (8h, 16h, 24h) of insecticide application.
-The highest mortality percentage (92.5%) was obtained after 24 hrs of treatment application which is closely align with the result of Shabir et al. (2023) who found 98% larval mortality after 72 hrs of insecticide application.
-Our applied insecticides were more effective to the younger larvae (3rd instar) compared to older stages of larvae which is supported by the findings of Liu et al. (2018) who found that younger larvae (3rd instar) are more susceptible to fluralaner treatment application.
-This scenario may be due to the more sensitivity of juvenile stages of larvae as they were not able to develop sufficient resistance and defense against the lethal action of insecticides.
-Siddiquee et al. (2017) found that Nitro 505EC at a rate of 4.5 L ha-1 every 15 days when applied to sugar beet fields, it revealed the greatest percentage of effectiveness in controlling larval populations.
-Our results are also supported by Jafir et al. (2021) who tested some synthetic insecticides with distinct modes of action, such as Coragen®, Proclaim®, Tracer®, and Talstar® and found that early instars larvae were more susceptible to these chemicals.
+Based on initial findings, the efficacy of novel pesticides that specifically target the resistant populations of this moth has been shown to be successful (Venkateswarlu et al. 2005).
+In the present study about testing the insecticides in lab conditions, we found that Nitro 505 EC (Cypermethrin+ Chlorpyrifos) and Virtako 40 WG (Thiamethoxam + Chlorantraniliprole) were the most effective insecticides against the larval stage of S. litura after different hours (8h, 16h, and 24h) of insecticide application.
+The highest mortality percentage (92.5%) was obtained after 24 hrs of treatment application, which is closely aligned with the result of Shabir et al. (2023) who found 98% larval mortality after 72 hrs of insecticide application.
+Our applied insecticides were more effective on the younger larvae (3rd instar) compared to older stages of larvae which is supported by the findings of Liu et al. (2018), who found that younger larvae (3rd instar) are more susceptible to fluralaner treatment application.
+This scenario may be due to the greater sensitivity of juvenile stages of larvae, as they were not able to develop sufficient resistance and defense against the lethal action of insecticides.
+Siddiquee et al. (2017) found that Nitro 505EC at a rate of 4.5 L ha-1 every 15 days, when applied to sugar beet fields, revealed the greatest percentage of effectiveness in controlling larval populations.
+Our results are also supported by Jafir et al. (2021), who tested some synthetic insecticides with distinct modes of action, such as Coragen®, Proclaim®, Tracer®, and Talstar®, and found that early instar larvae were more susceptible to these chemicals.
 They also stated that the probit analysis on the 2nd, 3rd, 4th, and 5th instars of S. litura revealed a positive correlation between the lethal concentrations (LCs) of the investigated nanoparticles and pesticides and the age of the instars.
 An environment that was harmful to larval development might be responsible for the high number of larvae that died under the control environment.
 Anju and Srivastava (2012) also stated that synthetic pyrethroid killed eight-day-old S. litura larvae more effectively.
 Munir et al. (2005) tested three different dosages of novel chemical insecticides against S. litura, a leaf worm species, in its second instar larval stage.
 Emamectin benzoate 1.9 EC was shown to be the most effective, followed by lufenuron 5 EC, spinosad 45 SC, and indoxacarb 15 SC, according to the study.
 According to the investigation to determine discriminating dosages for resistance monitoring, spinosad and emamectin benzoate were recommended as more toxic towards S. litura showing no sign of resistance to these insecticides (Natikar and Balikai, 2015).
 The research conducted by Gadhiya et al. (2014) shown that the insecticides chlorantraniliprole, spinosad, and emamectin benzoate have exhibited favorable results in combating S. litura.
 According to Patil et al. (2014), chlorantraniliprole had the most favorable cost-benefit ratio among the insecticides evaluated on soybeans.